multimodal-ai-lab/DEFAME/README.md

 Alternatively, you may manually insert all necessary API keys into the file `config/api_keys.yaml`.

 ### 2. Optional: Configure Datasets & Results Paths
 In `config/globals.py`, insert the paths to the respective input/output directories.
+If you want to evaluate on AVeriTeC, you'll need to download the benchmark separately [here](https://huggingface.co/chenxwh/AVeriTeC/tree/main/data).

 ### 3. Optional: Build AVeriTeC Knowledge Base (KB)
 Simply run the script `scripts/averitec/build.py`with